 During the winter months, our Grounds Crew has responsibility for snow and ice removal services.
 We continuously monitor weather forecasts of hazardous weather conditions from various services; however, freezing rain and other dangerous conditions are usually difficult to predict and experience has shown that a perfectly safe situation can turn treacherous in a matter of a few minutes.
 We are entirely committed to making the College’s sidewalks, paths, stairs and roadways as safe as possible during and after winter storms.
 To the maximum extent possible, we will attempt to anticipate problems and take necessary precautions.
 Our priority initially will be to make the pedestrian areas safe before we work on any areas for vehicular traffic.

-If you encounter a problem area on campus that you believe requires our attention, we encourage you to report the problem to the Campus Operations Office at 718-390-3163 or via School Dude.
+If you encounter a problem area on campus that you believe requires our attention, we encourage you to report the problem to the Campus Operations Office at 718-390-3163 or submit a work order.
 Emergencies after hours or on weekends should be directed to Public Safety at the Main Booth 718-390-3148.